 - Stores blood in case of sudden demand

 Historically speaking, humans have either eaten spleen or processed it into spleen extract, which contains most of the organ’s active ingredients.

 But are these uses legitimate?
 Let’s look at beef spleen’s nutrition values to find out.

 Beef Spleen Nutrition

 Like nearly every organ meat (besides polar bear liver which has enough vitamin A to kill 52 adults!), beef spleen is incredibly nutritious.
 It’s rich in protein, cholesterol, heme iron, and more.
 Here are the full nutritious facts:

 |Vitamin C||38 mg||76%|

-Despite the vilification of cholesterol, we’ve known of it importance since at least 1948.
+Despite the vilification of cholesterol, we’ve known of its importance since at least 1948.
 Back then the famous Framingham heart study found that people with supposedly optimal cholesterol levels had lower “verbal fluency, attention/concentration, abstract reasoning, and a composite score measuring multiple cognitive domains” than those with ‘high’ cholesterol did.

 You can learn more about cholesterol myths and truths here.

 Just 100 grams of beef spleen contains 250% your iron RDV.
-Iron helps your body produce healthy, fully oxygenated blood.
+Iron helps your body produce fully oxygenated blood.